-English adjectives!
-What is an adjective?
-The adjective is an important part of a lot of sentences and are used in all languages, but what is their importance in the English language?
+What are adjectives?
+The adjective is an important part of a lot of sentences and is used in all languages, but what is their importance in the English language?
 In this article, we are going to be looking at what exactly an adjective is as well as how it functions within a sentence.

 What Is An Adjective?

 Adjectives provide details about people, places, and things.
 We use adjectives to alter nouns and pronouns.
 For example, we can make a noun like duck more specific by introducing it with an adjective like tiny or quiet.
 While adjectives can make your writing more descriptive, it is crucial not to overuse them.

 What is an adjective?
 In the most simple terms, an adjective is a word used to describe a noun.
 These words can add a more descriptive flavor to a sentence.
 For example, you might say something along the line of the following in order to describe a tree, “It is a tree.”
 If you were to add an adjective into the sentence, you would give a clearer picture of what you were trying to describe, by saying something such as “It is a large tree.” or “It is a large, leafy tree.”
 The words in bold are the adjectives and allow the listener to get a better understanding of the object being talked about.

 However, adjectives do not simply have to describe an object, they can also be used in order to describe something that is not tangible.
 A good example of this is the use of adjectives to talk about someone’s personality.
 You might say something along the lines of ” My father is an intelligent man.”

 Adjectives are a great way to appeal to the senses by describing visual aspects, taste, smell, sound, and emotional or non physical attributes.